WejdanAlOtaibi/Generating-a-curve-python-matplotlib/README.md

 The matplotlib methods I used in this project are:
  1. plt.plot()
        plotting the graph
  2. plt.Valuelabel()
        for labelling the values of the graphe, e.g. plt.xlabel("x values")
  3. plt.title()
        title of the graph
- 4.
+ 4. plt.show()
+       for showing the whole graph

+ These were the ,ethods I used for this project